sealed trait Result[+E, +T] extends Any

 Returns

-if the result isOk
+trueif the result isOk.Returns

-if the result isOk
+trueif the result isOk.Examples

 >>> val x: Result[String, Int] = Ok(-3) >>> x.isOk true >>> val y: Result[String, Int] = Err("Some error message") >>> y.isOk false